MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/help-users.md

     - **Sign in help**

         Users might be prompted for credentials when the Azure Rights Management service needs to authenticate a user and cannot use cached credentials.
 The required credentials are usually for the user’s work or school account and password that is associated with your Office 365 tenant or Azure Active Directory tenant.
-Although the Azure Rights Management service can authenticate Microsoft accounts, not all applications can open protected content when a Microsoft account is used for authentication.
-[More information](../get-started/secure-collaboration-documents.md#supported-scenarios-for-opening-protected-documents).
+Although the Azure Rights Management service can authenticate Microsoft accounts, some applications can also open protected content when a Microsoft account is used for authentication.
+[More information](../get-started/secure-collaboration-documents.md#supported-scenarios-for-opening-protected-documents)

         Provide users and your help desk with instructions about which account to use when users are prompted for credentials when they have applications that use the Azure Rights Management service.